What is Area Median Income?

 The City of Pittsburgh's Affordable Housing Task Force was created to identify proactive strategies to ensure that Pittsburgh is a livable city for all.

-Federal Home Loan Bank of Pittsburgh (FHLB)
+Federal Home Loan Bank of Pittsburgh

 First Front Door (FFD)

-- Eligible Incomes: up to 80% Area Median Income
+- Eligible Incomes: Up to 80% Area Median Income

-- Visit www.firstfrontdoor.com for information.
+- Visit www.fhlb-pgh.com/ffd for more information.

 Pittsburgh Financial Empowerment Center (FEC)